 - Auto links the transmitter and receiver.
 Never has to be linked again for eliminating an extra step to set up.

 Reliability and signal strength is probably the most critical factor when determining a good wireless system.
 All of the wireless guitar systems I have used in the past would cut out due to signal interference except my current Shure GLXD 16.

 When a wireless system cuts out due to signal interference rather than cutting out from range, it is entirely different.
 You can be on stage, playing your life out with many potential fans.
 Suddenly, right when you’re at the climax of the song, your wireless guitar/bass cuts out.
 You know it’s not the range considering you’re 5-10 feet from your receiver.
 The buzz is killed, and your potential fans become slightly less of a possibility.

 Video example: When one of my old wireless systems cut out due to signal interference.
 (I’m bassist on right)

 This has happened to me on multiple occasions with every other wireless guitar system except for the Shure GLXD 16 since I’ve had it (18 months).
 Typically the dropouts by signal interference last about 2-5 seconds.
 In this scenario, it was a bit longer, so I went directly into my amp with a cable.

 Part of me thought my wireless completely broke, yet I did have some minor signal interruption earlier in the set.
 The next day when I tested the wireless, it was fine.
-Which thus, brought me to the conclusion that the dropout was due to signal interference.
+Thus, brought me to the conclusion that the dropout was due to signal interference.